bfok123/Capstone-Project/Blogs/Blog3.md

 **Project Objectives:**

 We want to first have our project generate one verse of a pop song that rhymes from a user's topic.
+We want the generated text to be creative, something that the user wouldn't have come up with but at the same time something that somebody could come up with.
+To be creative, it will not necessarily choose the highest probability sequence and we will forbid it from completely copying lines from the training set.

+Because creative text generation isn't novel, our main objective will be the rhyming aspect of lyric generation.
+At first we will focus on tail rhymes in couplets but we will explore internal rhymes and alliteration which is common in many song lyrics.

 **Proposed Methodologies:**

 We are first going to use a Kaggle dataset to get the names of top songs based on their genres.
 From these songs, we will scrape for their lyrics using the Genius API and build our dataset (the song lyrics will be separated by part - verse, chorus, bridge, etc.).
 We will have a dataset of rhyming words from CMU Pronunciation Dictionary.
-From these datasets we will create our RNN model, giving rhyming words a higher weight.
+From these datasets we will create our RNN model.
+We will first try to rhyme in couplets so for the last word in every other line we will force a rhyming word with the last word of the previous line.

 **Available Resources:**